reeperx/Maze_Portfolio_Project_MVP-/README.md

 # Maze_Portfolio_Project_MVP-
-Welcome to Eli's Maze Demo, a simple 3D raycasting maze game built using SDL2 and SDL2_image.
+Welcome to Geoffrey's and Eli's Maze Demo, a simple 3D raycasting maze game built using SDL2 and SDL2_image.
 This project demonstrates fundamental concepts in computer graphics and game development such as raycasting for 3D rendering, texture mapping, and basic user interactions.

 ## Table of Contents